rafael-santiago/macgonuts/doc/MANUAL.md

 ```

-Eve is a good professional he want to gather proofs of the abuse, give it to her superior and let
+Eve is a good professional, she wants to gather proofs of the abuse, give it to her superior and let
-she decided what to do, so by now she does not want to warn Alice neither Bob.
+she decided what to do.
+So, by now Eve does not want to warn Alice neither Bob.
 In this way, she
 uses ``--undo-spoof`` to let them communicating each other even after her logging session has finished:

 ```